 “It takes so much courage to write.
 It takes so much love and discipline to do it… Why do I write?
 I ask myself.
 It makes me a better person.”

 Analyn is a “Persons of Interest” Blogger

 Debba Rofheart is a Los Angeles based actor who holds a BFA in Theatre Performance, from the University of Florida.
 After a long indentured servitude as a corporate wage slave, she returned to acting in 2013.
-Since her emancipation, she has been training steadily at various studios, especially with the Independent Shakespeare Company and The Antaeus Academy, where she nurtures her great love of The Immortal Bard.
+Since her emancipation, she has been training steadily, especially with The Antaeus Academy, where she nurtures her great love of The Immortal Bard.

 In the past couple years, she’s been seeking out and joining playwright groups, as she expects one day to write something, but mostly because she loves doing staged readings and workshops to help actually writing writers to bring their creations to life.